Throughput in System Design

 Conclusion

 Throughput is a critical concept in the design of any system.
 It is used to measure the capacity and performance of a system.
-As such, architects and designers often strive to increase throughput as much as possible in order to improve the system's capabilities.
-In this blog, we have discussed the various aspects of throughput and how it is used in system design.
+As such, architects and designers often strive to increase throughput as much as possible in order to improve the system's capacity.

 Thanks Suyash for his contribution in creating the first version of this content.
 If you have any queries or feedback, please write us at contact@enjoyalgorithms.com.
 Enjoy learning, Enjoy system design!